ISISComputingGroup/ibex_developers_manual/MOXAUTIL-command.md

 ```
 moxautil.exe --ip=130.246.49.42 --alive
 ```
 To check an IP is alive and really a moxa.

+## Interrogate Specific ports

-The command also support:
+The command also supports interrogating individual ports:
 ```
 moxautil.exe --ip=130.246.49.42 --port=1 --resetport --password=themoxapassword
 ```